 The Audit Committee and the Board review the Audit Committee Charter annually and approve changes as appropriate.
-During 2022, the Audit Committee reviewed and recommended approval of a revised Audit Committee Charter, which the Board approved in November 2022.
+During 2023, the Audit Committee reviewed and recommended approval of the Audit Committee Charter with no changes compared to the version approved in 2022.
+The Board approved that Charter in November 2023.
 The complete text of the Audit Committee Charter, which reflects standards set forth in SEC regulations and NYSE listing requirements, is available on Farmer Mac's website, www.farmermac.com, in the "Corporate Governance" portion of the "Investors" section.
 A print copy of the Audit Committee Charter is available free of charge upon written request to Farmer Mac's Secretary at 1999 K Street, N.W., Fourth Floor, Washington, D.C.
-20006.
+20006 through June 15, 2024 and at 2100 Pennsylvania Avenue, N.W., Fourth Floor, Washington, D.C.
+20037 after June 15, 2024.

-In March 2023, the Board determined that: (1) all of the directors who serve on the Audit Committee are "independent." as defined in Farmer Mac's Corporate Governance Guidelines, which incorporate the heightened independence requirements set forth under applicable SEC and NYSE rules for directors serving on the Audit Committee: and (2) James Engebretsen is an "audit committee financial expert." as defined in SEC rules.
+In March 2024, the Board determined that: (1) all of the directors who serve on the Audit Committee are "independent," as defined in Farmer Mac's Corporate Governance Guidelines, which incorporate the heightened independence requirements set forth under applicable SEC and NYSE rules for directors serving on the Audit Committee; and (2) James Engebretsen is an "audit committee financial expert," as defined in SEC rules.
 Mr. Engebretsen is not an auditor or accountant for Farmer Mac, does not perform field work, and is not an employee of Farmer Mac.
 In accordance with the SEC's safe harbor relating to audit committee financial experts, a person designated or identified as an audit committee financial expert will not be deemed to be an "expert" for purposes of the federal securities laws.
 Also, the designation or identification as an audit committee financial expert does not impose on a director any duties, obligations, or liabilities that are greater than those imposed on that director as a member of the Audit Committee and Board in the absence of that designation or identification, and does not affect the duties, obligations, or liabilities of any other member of the Audit Committee or Board.